Arturo Gatti: Fight against De La Hoya and trilogy against Micky Ward

 In 2001, Gatti only had one fight, going up in weight to meet welterweight Oscar De La Hoya, who beat him by a technical knockout in five rounds.
 In 2002, Gatti returned to the light welterweight division and defeated former world champion Terronn Millett by a knockout in round four.

 He then split two ten-round decisions with "Irish" Micky Ward, losing their first bout, but winning their second.
 Gatti-Ward I also earned "Fight of the Year" honors by Ring Magazine, and the 9th round was called the Round of the Century by Emanuel Steward.

-Gatti's first bout Vs Ward is viewed as one of the greatest in boxing history by writers and fans alike.
+Gatti's first bout against Ward is viewed as one of the greatest in boxing history by writers and fans alike.
 It has since been referred to as the “fight of the century” and won both The Ring Magazines fight of the year and the BWAA Fight of the Year.
 Gatti was also awarded The Ring Magazine Comeback of the Year for his career resurgence in 2002.

 On June 7, 2003, he and Ward had a rubber match.
 Gatti broke his twice-repaired right hand when he struck Ward's hip bone with an attempted body shot in the fourth, and he dropped his arm.
 In the sixth, Gatti dominated the round, but got caught with an overhand to the top of the head a second before the bell rang and went down.
 Gatti would win the match by unanimous decision.
 The third fight between the two was again named "Fight of the Year" by Ring Magazine.

 Gatti vs Ward I & III are also part of HBO's 10 best fights of the decade.
 The trilogy is often regarded as one of the greatest in all of boxing.